-There are several national barriers to growing and developing the native seed industry, many of which have been highlighted in the comprehensive Australian Native Seed Survey Report1 and in Snap!
+There are several national barriers to growing and developing the native seed industry, many of which have been highlighted in the comprehensive Australian Native Seed Survey Report1 and Snap!
 A picture of the Australian Seed Sector in 2021.2 Some of the key issues include:

 - 1. Demand for native seed is becoming difficult to meet from wild harvest. - 2.
-A need for improved native seed management practices (e.g. more seed testing) to improve restoration outcomes, including more training opportunities. - 3.
+There is a need for improved native seed management practices (e.g. more seed testing) to improve restoration outcomes, including more training opportunities. - 3.
 The market is unwilling to pay for the true cost of seed collection/seed production. - 4.
-The native seed sector is segmented and does not have a coordinating body representing the whole sector that could develop the sector in a coordinated manner. - 5.
-Lack of information sharing (e.g. sellers do not have warning about when seed is needed for upcoming restoration projects) creates uncertainty, and makes it difficult to plan. - 6.
-Relevant legislation varies between states and territories, and coordinating the licences and permits required, can be burdensome. - 7.
-There has been a lack of government investment into the native seed industry. - 8.
-More research and development is needed to improve ecological restoration outcomes. - Training and capacity building are needed for both sellers and buyers in the sector.
+The native seed sector is segmented and does not have a coordinating body representing the whole sector that could develop the sector in a coordinated manner. - There is a lack of information sharing (e.g. sellers do not have warning about when seed is needed for upcoming restoration projects) that creates uncertainty and makes planning difficult. - 6.
+Relevant legislation varies between states and territories, and coordinating the required licences and permits can be burdensome. - 7.
+There has been a lack of government investment in the native seed industry. - 8.
+More research and development is needed to improve ecological restoration outcomes. - 9.
+Training and capacity building are needed for both sellers and buyers in the sector.

-Project Phoenix is developing a ten-year Australian Native Seed Strategy, 3 which aims to respond to the roadblocks within the native seed sector impacting on its efficiency and ability to respond to the demand for native seed and improve the overall resilience and robustness of the sector through a range of measures.
-The draft Strategy will be available for public consultation in July 2021.
+Project Phoenix is developing a ten-year Australian Native Seed Strategy, which aims to respond to the roadblocks within the native seed sector impacting on its efficiency and ability to respond to the demand for native seed and improve the overall resilience and robustness of the sector through a range of measures.
+The draft Strategy was available for public consultation in July 2021.